vaskol/SMS-Sending-Service/README.md

 # Getting Started

-To get started with the SMS Sending Service, you'll need to clone this repository and add as existing items the SMSSendingService.csproj and the TestSMSProject.csproj in Visual Studio.
-You'll also need to set up the local database to persist SMS messages, according to the given script.
+To get started with the SMS Sending Service, you'll need to clone this repository in Visual Studio.
+You'll also need to set up the local database to persist SMS messages.
+According to the instructions below.
 # Prerequisites

 Before you can run the SMS Sending Service, you'll need to have the following installed on your machine: